JackOfBlades232/ProgrammingIntroNotes/README.md

 ## Disclaimer
-All the books and some of the solutions are in Russian, and unless someone  undertakes the challenge of translating the books, unfortunately it will stay this way.
+All the books and some of the solutions are in Russian, and unless someone  undertakes the challenge of translating the books, unfortunately it will stay that way.